xescugc/rebost/Readme.md

 # Rebost

-Rebost is a Object Storage
+Rebost is a Distributed Object Storage